 Until you find yourself deprived

-True; this disease not about race, socio economic status or ethnicity not about young or the old not about the poor or the wealthy addiction does not discriminate.
+False; this disease not about race, socio economic status or ethnicity not about young or the old not about the poor or the wealthy addiction does not discriminate.

 If you go to church or temple every day it doesn’t matter, it can happen to anybody.
 It’s an attack.

-True; if you have ever taken a look and society there is a financial impact of this pandemic nationwide the cost how its affected you.
+False; if you have ever taken a look and society there is a financial impact of this pandemic nationwide the cost how its affected you.
 Addiction to tobacco, alcohol and drugs costs tax $1 trillion annually.

-First thing you can do self-educated to be aware is to be alive, know what’s going on with your children, talk to your neighbors and coworkers everybody today is has been affected.
+False: First thing you can do self-educated to be aware is to be alive, know what’s going on with your children, talk to your neighbors and coworkers everybody today is has been affected.
 Ask for help.

 If you or a loved one is struggling, you are not alone and there is help.
 Please reach out.